Melbourne University Law Review

 The Melbourne University Law Review is a triannual law journal published by a student group at Melbourne Law School covering all areas of law.
-It is one of two student-run law journals at the University of Melbourne, the other being the Melbourne Journal of International Law.
+It is one of the student-run law journals at the University of Melbourne and is widely regarded as Australia's leading generalist law journal.
 Students who have completed at least one semester of law are eligible to apply for membership of the editorial board.
-Applicants are assessed on the basis of their performance in a practical exercise, academic aptitude, proofreading skills, editing skills and enthusiasm.
-The 2022 editors-in-chief are Daniel Beratis, Danielle Feng and Deylan Kilic-Aidani.
+Applicants are assessed on the basis of their performance in a practical exercise, academic aptitude, and proofreading and editing skills.
+The 2025 editors are Gabriel Dartnell, Selina Li and Angela Stevens.

 Occasionally, the journal produces a symposium issue devoted to a particular aspect of law.
 Past symposium issues have focused on the centenary of the federation of Australia, contemporary human rights in Australia, and tort law.
 The Review's alumni include two High Court Justices, three Solicitors-General, five Federal Court judges and at least six Supreme Court judges.